Taylor Heinicke Player Prop Bets for NFL Week 12 | Washington vs. Seattle 11/29/2021

 Season Stats

+- Heinicke has 2,390 passing yards (239.0 ypg) to lead Washington, completing 66.2% of his throws and tossing 15 touchdown passes with nine interceptions this season.

-- He's also contributed on the ground, with 276 rushing yards (27.6 ypg) on 45 carries with one rushing touchdown.
+- He's tacked on 276 rushing yards on 45 carries and one rushing touchdown, averaging 27.6 yards per game.

 - The Football Team have thrown the football in 54.3% of their plays from scrimmage this year while staying on the ground 45.7% of the time.
 This offensive attack ranks 22nd in the NFL in points scored.